 The house now functions as the owners envisioned.
 The property is ready to welcome their sons, eventually with future spouses and children.
 And it’s also the perfect venue for the political, business and charitable events that the couple frequently hosts.

 To make the home function better for guests, Vallon transformed a study and coat closet on the main level into a guest suite; the lower level accommodates additional guests.
-She also converted a second bedroom upstairs into a study where both Marks and Esserman can work at home.
+She also converted the second bedroom upstairs into a study where both Marks and Esserman can work at home.

-As for entertaining, Vallon found a dining table that’s casual enough for the family, and expands to seat 18.
+As for entertaining, Vallon found a dining table that’s casual enough for the family and expands to seat 18.
 She also ripped out the room’s existing dark shelving to make way for pale gray built-in sideboards The new dining room arrangement is perfect for much larger receptions, which easily spill out to the rear patio and deck—a space that needed no improvement beyond Vallon’s well-chosen outdoor furniture.

 “We’ve done up to 100 people here very comfortably,” Andrew Marks says.